salem-kku/Graduate-Project/README.md

 ---

 ## 📁 Browse Graduate Projects
-Since GitHub does not support direct search functionality for projects, use the table below to navigate projects by semester:
+Use the table below to navigate projects by semester:

 | Academic Term | Project List |
 |--------------|-------------|